 Keep in mind, however, the issue before the Supreme Court in Armstrong is narrow.
 If, for whatever reason, the Supreme Court decides that Medicaid providers do not have a private right to sue under the Supremacy Clause…all is not lost!!!
 There is more than one way to skin a cat.

-Posted on January 19, 2015, in "Single State Agency", Access to Care, Affordable Care Act, Appeal Rights, Assisted Living Facilities, Burden of Proof, California Medicaid, CMS, Constitutional Claim, Dental Medicaid Providers, DHHS, Division of Medical Assistance, Doctors, Due process, Durable Medical Equipment, Federal Law, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Increase in Medicaid Rates, Judicial Review, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Spending, Medicare, Medicare Attorney, NC, North Carolina, Obamacare, Personal Care Services, Physicians, Primary Care Physicians, Tax Dollars, Taxes and tagged ACA, Armstrong v.
-Exceptional, Center for Medicare and Medicaid, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, Doctors accepting Medicaid, Douglas v.
-Independent Living Center, Exceptional, Florida Medicaid, Health care, Health care provider, Health Care Providers and Services, Idaho Medicaid, Independent Living Center, Lawsuits, Low Reimbursement Rates, Medicaid, Medicaid Act, Medicaid Reimbursement Rate, Medicaid reimbursement rates, Medicaid Reimbursments, Ob/Gyb, Ob/Gyn, Obamacare, PCS, Personal Care Services, Private Right of Action, Quality of Care, Supremacy Clause, Supreme Court, Supreme Court of the United States.
+Posted on January 19, 2015, in "Single State Agency", Access to Care, Affordable Care Act, Appeal Rights, Assisted Living Facilities, Burden of Proof, California Medicaid, CMS, Constitutional Claim, Dental Medicaid Providers, Division of Medical Assistance, Doctors, Due process, Durable Medical Equipment, Federal Law, Health Care Providers and Services, Hospital Medicaid Providers, Hospitals, Increase in Medicaid Rates, Judicial Review, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Long Term Care Facilities, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Spending, Medicare, Medicare Attorney, NC, NC DHHS, North Carolina, Obamacare, Personal Care Services, Physicians, Primary Care Physicians, Tax Dollars, Taxes and tagged ACA, Armstrong v.
+Exceptional, Center for Medicare and Medicaid, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, Doctors accepting Medicaid, Douglas v.
+Independent Living Center, Exceptional, Florida Medicaid, Health care, Health care provider, Health Care Providers and Services, Idaho Medicaid, Independent Living Center, Lawsuits, Low Reimbursement Rates, Medicaid, Medicaid Act, Medicaid Reimbursement Rate, Medicaid reimbursement rates, Medicaid Reimbursments, NC DHHS, Ob/Gyb, Ob/Gyn, Obamacare, PCS, Personal Care Services, Private Right of Action, Quality of Care, Supremacy Clause, Supreme Court, Supreme Court of the United States.
 Bookmark the permalink.
 7 Comments.